-Symptoms are variable, depending on the crop and the growing conditions, but generally they are visible first on new growth.
+Symptoms are variable, depending on the crop and the growing conditions, but generally, they are visible first on new growth.
 The first sign is usually the discoloration and thickening of young leaves.
-Chlorosis may be uniform, or diffusely interveinal, fading gradually with distance from the main veins.
+Yellowing may be uniform, or diffusely interveinal, fading gradually with distance from the main veins.
 Leaves and stems near the shoot tip are brittle and break easily when bent.
 Leaves may become puckered (slightly raised in interveinal zones) and the tip and lateral lobes may curl down.
 In some cases, the leaf veins may appear thickened and raised and petioles may twist.
 Internodes may be shortened, producing a higher density of leaves near the apex.
 At greater severity, the deficiency causes necrosis of the growing points.
 Storage roots are often short and blunt-ended and may split as the deficiency progresses.

 Boron deficiency is usually observed in soils with a high pH because in these conditions this element is in a chemical form that is not available for the plant.
 Soils with low organic matter content (<1.5%) or sandy soils (prone to nutrient leaching) are also susceptible to boron deficiency.
-Application of boron may not correct the deficiency in those cases because it may remain unavailable for plant absorption.
+The application of boron may not correct the deficiency in those cases because it may remain unavailable for plant absorption.
 Symptoms on foliage might resemble those of other pathologies: false spider mite, zinc deficiency or mild iron deficiency.
 On storage roots, blister-like bumps and cracking can also be symptoms of root-knot nematode or rapid changes in soil moisture.
-Calcium deficiency may also result in the death of shoot and root tips, but young leaves below the shoot tip are not thickened and do not develop interveinal chlorosis.
+Calcium deficiency may also result in the death of shoot and root tips, but young leaves below the shoot tip are not thickened and do not develop interveinal yellowing.

-Make sure to have healthy soils with a good organic matter content and a good water retention capacity by applying farm manure.
+Make sure to have healthy soils with good organic matter content and a good water retention capacity by applying farm manure.